bbdoc/PoracleWeb/README.md

 - As always, copy `config_example.php` to config.php and adapt to your needs
 - Have a web Server pointing to your install directory (This tool doesn't include any standalone WebServer)

-You will need to configure some Discord Bot settings in config.php.
+You will need to configure your Discord Bot settings in config.php.
 If you use PMSF, you can reuse the same parameters for `discordBotClientId` and `discordBotClientSecret` or find them on the Discord application Portal. `redirect_url` should point to your PoracleWeb base directory and should be configured as a Redirects in your discord bot.

 For those parameters go to :
 - https://discord.com/developers/applications